 A Centerpin reel is a large round spool that sits on a center pin or post, giving it its name, the Centerpin.
 The Centerpin reel is also commonly called a float reel.

 Using a centerpin reel makes very long, precise drifts much easier than other reels without mending or feeding the line out.
-This greatly improves your ability to keep your bait in the strike zone for longer and improves your success.
+This greatly improves your ability to keep your bait in the strike zone for longer, control your leader angles, control your bait speed, which improves your success.

 Based on about 30 years of experience using Centerpin reels and comparing them to spinning reels and even baitcasting reels, I can honestly say that the Centerpin reel is the best reel for float fishing in any river.

-Spinning reels are, in my opinion, the second-best reel for float fishing in Pennsylvania rivers, yet they are by far the most popular reel for river fishing.
+Spinning reels are, in my opinion, the second-best reel for float fishing, yet they are by far the most popular reel for river fishing.
 I only use a spinning reel if my clients insist or if I need a multipurpose reel for other methods, such as lure fishing or drift fishing.

 Even though the line does not come smoothly off the spinning reel compared to a Centerpin reel, with practice, the spinning reel still maintains a good presentation and long drifts.